oist/PhiNetv2/README.md

 python3 make_256scale_modified.py --datadir ../datasets/k400/videos
 ```

 In our PhiNet v2 experiments, we used a total of 240,355 MP4 files based on our previous preprocessing.
-However, we found that the above code generates 241,738 videos when preparing the preprocessing pipeline.
+However, we found that the above code generates 241,738 videos when preparing the preprocessing pipeline code for publication.
 To ensure reproducibility, we provide the following filtering function:

 ```sh